- Open Access

 Grand means, between- and within-individual variances of momentary headache intensity and sleep parameters

-Estimated grand mean and between- and within-individual variance of momentary headache intensity and sleep parameters
+Table 2 shows grand means, between- and within-individual variances of momentary headache intensity and sleep parameters estimated by multilevel models.

 Comparison between objectively measured total sleep time and self-reported hours of sleep

 There was a significant association between objectively measured total sleep time and self-reported hours of sleep, which was shown by the model with objectively measured total sleep time as a dependent variable and self-reported hours of sleep (converted into the central value of the interval in units of minutes) as an independent variable; the estimated coefficient of self-reported hours of sleep was 1.02 (standard error = 0.07, p < 0.0001) and the estimate of intercept was 18.0 (standard error = 29.7, p = 0.55).
 However, the difference between them significantly differed from zero; the estimated difference was 27.2 (standard error = 13.0, p = 0.046).

 Effect of objectively measured sleep parameters on headache intensity on the following day

 For sleep efficiency, sleep latency, WASO and number of awakenings, no models with the effect of a sleep parameter (model 3-6) had better fit than the unconditional models.
 For total sleep time, the model with the effect of total sleep time as a fixed effect and with control for time (model 5) had better fit than the other models and the effect of total sleep time was significant in model 5 (coefficient = 0.027, F(1, 796) = 10.11, p = 0.015; Table 3).
 Percent reduction of the residual variance was 2.6%.
 Model 5 was expressed as follows:

 Level 1 equation: